vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 ### Validate the deployment

-Target your CF CLI to point to the new CF instance
+Target your CF CLI to point to the new CF instance.
 ```
 cf api --skip-ssl-validation https://api.vcap.me
 ```